Estimated Reading Time: 6 mins

 However, the truth is that your conscious mind acts as the gatekeeper to your subconscious thoughts, shaping how you experience life.

-Whether we accept and internalise negativity is our responsibility.
 We must consciously reject anything that doesn’t align with who we believe ourselves to be.

 The opinions of others can cause harm, but only if we accept and apply them as though they are fact.